 Don’t get us wrong, Google Analytics isn’t organic social’s best friend.
 Tracking any sort of social traffic using Google Analytics is quite convoluted in general, to the woe of social media managers.
-However, you can get a pretty good indication on the effect of organic social through it!
+However, you can get a pretty good indication on the effect of organic social performance through it!

 Whether you want to track demographics, on-site behaviour or what products your audience purchase, Google Analytics is packed filled with data for social media managers to use, plus it’s free, making it even better.